aula-app/aula-frontend/docs/COMPONENTS.md

 ## Data Components

-Data components are dynamic components based on data configurations for each scope types and definitions located at `src/utils/Data/DataConfig/`.
+Data components are dynamic components for handling forms, tables, and fields related to different data scopes (ideas, rooms, users, etc.) in the application.

-More information on this topic is provided on the [data documentation](DATA.md).
+More information on this topic is provided in the [data documentation](DATA.md).

-These files are structured with the following objects:

-- _columns_: a list of columns to be displayed on the tables.
-- _fields_: a list with the definition of the forms to be displayed on the EditData dialog.
-- _requests_: a dictionary containing the endpoints and model names for CRUD operations

-These objects are used on the following components:

 ### DataTable